Elizabeth Montgomery: 1973–1995: Later career

-Montgomery returned to Samantha-like twitching of her nose and on-screen magic in a series of Japanese television commercials (1980–83) for "Mother" chocolate biscuits and cookies which were produced by the confectionery conglomerate Lotte Corp.
+Montgomery returned to Samantha-like twitching of her nose and on-screen magic in a series of Japanese television commercials (1980–1983) for "Mother" chocolate biscuits and cookies which were produced by the confectionery conglomerate Lotte Corp.
 These Japanese commercials provided a substantial salary for Montgomery while she remained out of sight of non-Japanese fans and the Hollywood industry.

 In the United States, Montgomery spent much of her later career pursuing dramatic roles that took her as far away from the good-natured Samantha as possible.
 Among her later roles were performances that brought her Emmy Award nominations: a rape victim in A Case of Rape (1974), and the accused (but acquitted) murderer Lizzie Borden in William Bast's The Legend of Lizzie Borden (1975).
 After the actress died, Rhonda McClure, a genealogist, discovered that Montgomery and Borden were distant cousins.

 Montgomery made many appearances on the game show Password.
 Allen Ludden, the show's longtime host, called her the "Queen of Password".
 Montgomery later played a pioneer woman facing hardship in 1820s Ohio in the miniseries The Awakening Land (1978), for which she earned her ninth Emmy nomination.

 In A Killing Affair (1977), Montgomery played the role of a police detective who has an affair with her married partner, played by O. J. Simpson.
-In the television movie Amos (1985), she played a rare villainous role, as a vicious nurse who abuses her wards in a home for senior citizens.
+In the 1977 made-for-tv movie "The Trial of Elizabeth Chase" she plays a woman accused of witchcraft (as referenced by author Herbie Pilato).
+In the television film Amos (1985), she played a rare villainous role, as a vicious nurse who abuses her wards in a home for senior citizens.
 The wards are played by Kirk Douglas and Dorothy McGuire, among others.
 In 1989, Montgomery returned to Broadway one last time in a production of Love Letters, opposite Robert Foxworth.
-She played one of her last roles in an episode of Batman: The Animated Series entitled "Showdown", in which she played a barmaid; this was also her final work to be screened, since the episode aired posthumously.
+She played one of her last roles in "Showdown", an episode of Batman: The Animated Series, in which she played a barmaid; this was also her final work to be screened, since the episode aired posthumously.
 Her last television series was the highly rated Edna Buchanan detective series – the second and final film of the series received its first airing on May 9, 1995, only nine days before Montgomery died.